shakfu/cyfaust/README.md

 - Implements Memorviews for read/write to numpy buffers

-- Can be converted to a self-contained python wheel (2MB): the submodules are dymically linked to `libfaust.dylib` which is embedded in the wheel.
+- Both build variants can be packaged as a self-contained python wheel.

 ## Status